dharmeshkakadia/dharmeshkakadia-2.github.io/_posts/2020-1-20-spark-parser-internals.md

 ### Why understand parser

-Understanding parser allows us to answer questions like,

-* Will/Why is the given statement giving error on parsing?
+* Understand will (or why is) the given statement giving error on parsing?
 * Is this a keyword in Spark or not?
 * Add new feature (say merge statement support)
-* Build new tools, say our own editor for Spark..
+* Build new tools, say our own editor for Spark...
 * Generating automated tests from the grammar